Bioidentical hormone replacement therapy for men: Science, safety, and real-world results

 Bioidentical hormone replacement therapy for men usually means testosterone replacement therapy using hormones that are chemically identical to the testosterone your body makes.
 “Bioidentical” means the molecule has the exact same structure as natural human testosterone.
 Almost all FDA-approved testosterone products already meet this definition.[1]

 Testosterone is a key androgen, the main male sex hormone that supports libido, sperm production, muscle mass, bone density, red blood cell production, and mood.
-Levels typically peak in late teens to early 20s, then fall by about 1% each year after age 30–40 in many men.[2]
+Levels typically peak in late teens to early 20s, then fall by about 1% each year after age 30 to 40 in many men.[2]
 Some men develop hypogonadism, a medical term for consistently low testosterone plus symptoms such as low sex drive, fatigue, and loss of strength.

 How it works